2018 Youth of the Year Selection Event

 Program History & Prestige

-The Youth of the Year program was founded nearly 70 years ago through the generosity of the Reader’s Digest Foundation.
+The Youth of the Year program was founded more than 60 years ago through the generosity of the Reader’s Digest Foundation.
 Since 1947, the National Youth of the Year program has served as the primary vehicle for showcasing the exemplary achievements of Club youth.
 The Youth of the Year program has afforded hundreds of outstanding Club members an opportunity to meet presidents like Harry Truman, Dwight Eisenhower, Ronald Reagan, Bill Clinton and George W. Bush, and Barack Obama.
 In addition, each year’s five regional finalists are honored at a congressional breakfast in Washington D. C. As the voice for some 4 million children and youth served by Boys & Girls Clubs, the National Boys & Girls Clubs Youth of the Year winners appear before congressional committees to speak on teen issues, participate in town hall meetings, appear on television and news programs and serve as ambassadors for other youth organizations.
 In addition to these prestigious duties, former Youth of the Year continue to play active roles in their local Boys & Girls Clubs communities.
 Previous winners have excelled in every aspect of the private sector, serving as doctors, lawyers, news reporters, Peace Corps volunteers, politicians and civic leaders in their communities.